-The New North Collective (NNC) is an ensemble of Northern Canadian performing artists from Yukon, Northwest Territories, and Nunavut including throat singer/drum dancer Sylvia Cloutier from Nunavut/Nunavik; spoken word artist/bassist Pat Braden and composer Carmen Braden from the NWT; singer/songwriter Diyet, guitarist/songwriter Graeme Peters, and percussionist Robert Van Lieshout from the Yukon; with multi-instrumentalist/ producer Jan de Vroede the newest addition.
+The New North Collective (NNC) is an ensemble of Northern Canadian performing artists from Yukon and Northwest Territories including spoken word artist/bassist Pat Braden and composer/performer Carmen Braden from the NWT; singer/songwriter Diyet from the Kluane First Nation, guitarist/songwriter Graeme Peters, and percussionist Robert Van Lieshout from the Yukon; with multi-instrumentalist/ producer Jan de Vroede from Greenland bringing a circumpolar element.

-The New North Collective came together in 2015 after the individual artists had performed together in various configurations at events and festivals over the years, from A Circumpolar Soundscape to performances at PEI2014 in Charlottetown.
-Each of the members of the ensemble have successful music careers as solo performers or as part of other groups, and bring a diversity of styles and experience to the collective.
-New music, folk, traditional, jazz and rock inform what the New North Collective creates.
+The New North Collective came together in 2015 after the individual artists had performed together in various configurations at events and festivals over the years.
+Each of the members have successful individual music careers and bring a diversity of styles, language and experience to the collective.

 Together, they explore their ideas of north - from the land to the people; from the traditional to the contemporary.
-Their shared music focuses on an in-depth look at being a northern person and a northern artist with the impact of north on the music all are creating.
-The expansive imagery of northern Canada also comes to light in songs co-written and performed by the group.
+Their shared music focuses on an in-depth look at being a northern person and a northern artist with the impact of geography and community on the music they create collaboratively.
+The music is diverse and skillful, representative of a multitude of genres include jazz, folk, new music, spoken word, and rock.